lucasbarber78/restaurant-review-scraper-puppeteer/README.md

 ### Multiple Client Configuration

-The new `clients.json` file allows you to manage multiple restaurants:
+The `clients.json` file allows you to manage multiple restaurants:

 ```json
 {